 Weedbusters is about the invasive plants which have a harmful impact on the wider natural environment, on our economy, and on human and animal health.

 There are a lot of different terms used for these plants by different organisations for different reasons.
-The Department of Conservation lists over 300 ‘environmental weeds’ that threaten the ecosystems they are looking after.
+The Department of Conservation lists a few ‘environmental weeds’ which pose the most serious threats to the ecosystems they are looking after.
 Regional councils and unitary authorities also have lists of ‘pest plants’ (or ‘plant pests’) which are of particular concern for their areas.
 There are also ‘NPPA species’ that are banned from sale, propagation and distribution under the National Pest Plant Accord.

 Why worry about weeds?